niraj-hate-dev/Zone-Cast-scrcpy-control-panel-/README.md

 1. Clone the repository:
    git clone https://github.com/niraj-hate-dev/scrcpy-control-panel

+2. Navigate to the project folder: cd scrcpy-control-panel

-2. Install dependencies:
+3. Install dependencies:
    npm install

-3. Run the app:
+4. Run the application:
    npm start

 ## 📦 Build
-To create executable:
+To create an executable file:
 npm run build

 ## ⚠️ Note
 scrcpy is not included in this repository.
-Please download it separately and configure the path.
+Please download it separately from the official source and configure the path before running the application.

 ## 🎯 Future Improvements
-- Better UI design
+- Improved UI/UX design
 - Wireless device support
-- Multiple device control
+- Multi-device control
+- Performance optimization